State Authorizations and Reciprocity

 While most states are members of NC-SARA, there are still additional requirements imposed by each relating to program licensure and experiential learning that must be followed by current and future Marshall University students.
 Additionally, NC-SARA membership ensures that all distance students have access to a complaint process should they encounter issues that cannot be resolved at the university level.
 Consult the university’s Student Complaints page for more information.

-If you do not live in West Virginia (WV) and plan to enter into a licensed occupation program at Marshall University, you will need to consult the License Finder provided by the CareerOneStop database for the program you are applying to listed below.
+If you do not live in West Virginia (WV) and plan to enter into a licensed occupation program at Marshall University, consult the License Finder provided by the CareerOneStop database for the program you are applying to listed below.

 For most occupations, state-by-state requirements are provided, but it is possible that you may also need to contact the licensure agency listed to be sure that an MU endorsement will be accepted by the office in your state that oversees this occupation.
 If you are unable to locate information for your occupation or state prior to applying to Marshall, contact our team at firstname.lastname@example.org for assistance.